Welcome to addinktive designs and the Stamp Review Crew Blog Hop featuring the Photopolymer Stamp Set, Painted Harvest.

 And then … I saw ‘golly doll hair‘ and couldn’t resist making this little fella –

 Putting this golly doll together using some fun DSP and the Cookie Cutter Punch was a good excuse to put off the housework for another day.
 I figured the little ‘hedgehog’ that had exploded onto the Social Media of late, had seen plenty of limelight (although he’s still on my ‘to do list’) and was pleased to think of something new to share for the SRC Blog Hop!

-A side note – Please don’t get in a tanty with me.
-I’m an Aussie and one of my favourite dolls was a golly which I still have stored away with lots of other childhood memorabilia.
+A side note – I’m an Aussie and one of my favourite dolls was a golly which I still have stored away with lots of other childhood memorabilia.
 Making this card brought back some fond childhood memories.
-I seriously did not even think that it would cause offence and will keep the pictures on my blog as many fellow Aussie demos love what I have made.
-I was lead to believe that golly dolls were still okay as long as you didn’t call them by their original name.
-Just move on if it causes you offence.
-I don’t get all upset if I see Halloween cards!
-C’mon people, we all have different views.
+It is not intended to cause offence as golly dolls are still widely available to purchase in Australia, however, calling them by their original name isn’t considered appropriate.
+Just move on if my card offends you.
+After all, I don’t get all upset if I see Halloween cards!

 I hope my little, punch art, golly doll made you smile and that you’ve been enjoying all the inspiration from the Painted Harvest projects as you hop between the crew member’s blogs.
 Up next we have the talented, Karen Gooch –

 Or you can back track to Martha Inchley –

 Thanks for hopping by,